 For nurse pratitioner students, medical asssitant students, and public health interns, we will only sign for the hours seen on your timesheet.
 For all others, please still log in so we document your hours for accurate reporting needed for grants and the certification process.

-Reporting Time: Please arrive at 8 am to the front desk and ask for our Volunteer Coordinator, Edelin Monroy.
+Reporting Time: Please arrive at 8 am to the front desk and ask for our Volunteer Coordinator.
 Once at the clinic, she will give you a tour, answer your questions from Orientation, introduce you to the staff and providers, and get you situated.
 In addition, please make sure to bring your own laptop, it will help with your work flow.

-Shifa Clinic Fact Sheet: Download and/or print the Shifa Clinic Fact Sheet to have at reference to help you throughout your rotation.
+Shifa Clinic Fact Sheet: Download and/or print the 2022 Shifa Fact Sheet to have at reference to help you throughout your rotation.

 Post-Rotation Survey: After completing your rotation, please fill out this survey.
 It will help us to improve the experience.